2025 St Kilda Football Club season

 The 2025 St Kilda Football Club season was the 127th competing in the VFL/AFL and 141th season in the club's history.
 Coached by Ross Lyon and captained by Jack Steele, they competed in the AFL's 2025 Premiership Season.

 Squad information

 Playing squad

 The playing squad and coaching staff of the St Kilda Football Club for the 2025 AFL season.

+Pre-season

+A practice match against Carlton at Ikon Park was played on 22 February 2025, followed by the AAMI Community Series match against Port Adelaide at RSEA Park.